Floor Guide (Katsura Library)

 Reading Room

-Mainly, books published since the 1990s and new journals are placed.
+Books published since the 1990s and newly arrived journals are primarily held in this room.

 Stack 1

-Research books moved from Katsura and Yoshida libraries are stored by their unique classification.
+Research books transferred from Katsura and Yoshida libraries are primarily held in this stack room, organized by department classification.

 Group Study Rooms